Islandora/documentation/docs/user-documentation/iiif.md

   * [The Biblissima Project](http://demos.biblissima-condorcet.fr/mirador/) - brings together related content from different repositories.
   * [diva.js](https://ddmal.music.mcgill.ca/diva.js/try/iiif-external.html) - select a source from the drop-down list at the top.

-These two examples have nothing to do with Islandora, but illustrate the potential for IIIF to build tools that extend beyond a given repository platoform.
+These two examples have nothing to do with Islandora, but illustrate the potential for IIIF to build tools that extend beyond a given repository platform.